tashatanyarivers/tashatanyarivers/README.md

 Hi there 👋

-I am a Data Scientist who is passionate about analytics and content delivery.
+I am a Data Engineer who is passionate about analytics and content delivery.
 I enjoy public speaking and find great satisfaction in delivering impactful presentations to large audiences.
-In my career as a data scientist, I have had the opportinity to co-lead cohorts with a 100% graduation rate, create dynamic dashboards using Splunk and Tableau, generate predictive models using machine learning techniques and so much more.
+In my career as a data scientist, I have had the opportinity to co-lead cohorts with a 100% graduation rate, create dynamic dashboards using Splunk, Tableau and PowerBI, generate predictive models using machine learning techniques and so much more.
 ETL is by far my favorite part of the data science pipeline, as it provides me with the opportunity to extensively clean the data that is typically unstructured.

 ---